pingcap/docs/security-compatibility-with-mysql.md

 - Column level permissions.
 - These permission attributes: `max_questions`, `max_updated`, and `max_user_connections`.
-- Password verification policy.
-When you change the password, you must verify the current password.
+- Password verification policy, which requires you to verify the current password when you change it.
 - Dual password policy.
 - Random password generation.
 - Multi-factor authentication.